SMS Arcona (1902): Kaiserliche Marine

 Arcona was ordered under the contract name "H", (Note: German warships were ordered under provisional names.
 Additions to the fleet were given a single letter; ships intended to replace older or lost vessels were ordered as "Ersatz (name of the ship to be replaced)".) and was laid down at the AG Weser shipyard in Bremen in 1901.
-She was launched on 22 April 1902, and at her launching ceremony, Prince Freidrich Karl of Hesse gave a speech and his wife, Princess Margaret of Prussia, christened the ship.
+She was launched on 22 April 1902, and at her launching ceremony, Prince Friedrich Karl of Hesse gave a speech and his wife, Princess Margaret of Prussia, christened the ship.
 Afterward, fitting-out work commenced and the completed ship was commissioned into the fleet on 12 May 1903 for sea trials under the command of Korvettenkapitän (KK–Corvette Captain) Karl Zimmermann.
 Initial testing lasted for two months and on 18 July she was assigned to the fleet's Reconnaissance Unit.
 She joined the fleet for its summer training cruise to Norway that year, after which she took part in the annual fleet maneuvers held in August and September.
 The ship's training activities for the year ended with a winter cruise with the fleet, which had been re-designated as the Active Battlefleet on 22 September.

 Arcona spent the years 1904–1906 in a similar if uneventful routine, her time primarily occupied with unit and fleet maneuvers and training cruises.
 She was present for a naval review held for the visit of King Edward VII of Britain in June 1904, after which she and the fleet made visits to Britain, the Netherlands, and Norway for its summer training cruise.
 During the voyage, Arcona stopped in Aberdeen, Scotland to pick up mail for the fleet.
 In September, KK Hubert von Rebeur-Paschwitz replaced Zimmermann as the ship's captain.
 The 1905 summer cruise went to Sweden, and Arcona made port calls in Kungsbacka and Södertälje.
 The rest of the year passed uneventfully, and in September, KK Herwarth Schmidt von Schwind took command of the vessel.